maurop1985/kiratech-challenge/README.md

 - Docker setup on 2 VM
 - Docker configuration:
   1. Expose Docker Daemon REST API in secure mode
-  2. Docker daemon starts on vm boot
+  2. Docker daemon starts at boot
 - Docker Swarm configuration:
   1. Securely access
   2. Up&Running to deploy services from local host

-All push action on master branch trigger a Travis CI pipeline to check playbook syntax errors.
+All push actions, on master branch, trigger a Travis CI pipeline to check playbook syntax errors.

 **Optional features are not covered from this playbook**